 The overall objective of this project is to investigate a low-input, low-management solution for invasive species management specifically leafy spurge.
 There are a number of recognized multi-species grazing, feeding, chemical and mechanical options that yield very productive and quick results.
 However, for larger and/or more extensively managed landscapes, like crown land leases, community pastures, grazing coops, and remote private or rented pastures, a low-input solution is more likely to be adopted and sustained than the more intensive solutions that are being promoted elsewhere.
 One option is the use of biocontrol agents (special insects) that stifle the performance of leafy spurge in a pasture.

-March 2017- The four sites boosted with leafy spurge beetles will be monitored for the second year after release.
+As of March 2017- The four sites boosted with leafy spurge beetles will be monitored for the second year after release.
 We will undertake additional work to characterize the leafy spurge population and the various biological control agents present throughout the First Street Pasture.
 Attend the First Street Pasture Field Tour June 22 to see how we are doing this and many other low-cost pasture improvement projects.

-The first year of monitoring the boosted leafy spurge beetle population at the 4 project sites was completed in 2016.
+As of November 2016-The first year of monitoring the boosted leafy spurge beetle population at the 4 project sites was completed in 2016.
 More years of monitoring are needed to isolate and understand the impacts of boosting the beetle population, excluding grazing, site effects, or seasonal weather effects.

 Leafy spurge stem density in each of the 4 beetle study plots lies between 47 and 64 stems/m2.
 It is above the upper end of the range of stem densities (5 to 41 stems/m2) found in a peak control year of a study that monitored release sites in Montana and South Dakota1, but short of a threshold around 100 to 120 stems/m2 where cattle use is affected2,3, and short of the potential spurge density if left untreated (as much as 200 stems/m2 on sandy soils)4.
 It would appear that the leafy spurge on a certain proportion of the area of First Street Pasture is responding to, or being held back by, the various biological control agents that are already on site.